 Audi is a supporting partner of the Ionity network and is pushing the CCS standard of connector for DC charging, with the common type 2 charger for AC charging.
 We suspect this will become the European standard.
 Audi is not supporting CHAdeMO and it won't be included on Audi's production cars.

-In terms of charging rates, Audi is going to be supporting 150kW DC charging and 11kW AC charging, with the option of boosting this to 22kW.
+In terms of charging rates, Audi is going to be supporting 150kW DC charging (0-80 per cent in 30mins) and 11kW AC charging (8.5hrs at home), with the option of boosting this to 22kW (thus reducing the charge time).
 However, Audi's home charging devices want a 400V industrial socket to connect to, rather than proposing a wall-mounted charging box.